 Want to increase your understanding of killer whales?
 Read the latest research and news in our Whale of an Update.

 Want to learn even more about whale sightings?

-- Photo-identification catalogue and status of the Northern Resident killer whale population in 2014 – this report summarizes the abundance trends in the northern resident killer whale population between 1974 and 2014 and provides an updated photo-identification catalogue of individuals.
+- Photo-identification catalogue and status of the Northern Resident killer whale population – this report summarizes the abundance trends in the northern resident killer whale population between 1974 and 2014 and provides an updated photo-identification catalogue of individuals.
 In 2014, the northern resident population was composed of 290 whales.

 - Photo-identification catalogue of the Transient killer whale (also known as Bigg’s killer whale) population in 2012 – Bigg’s killer whales are known to frequent coastal waters year round and are often silent and have only a small variety of known calls.

 - Wild Whales – the home of the B.C.
 Cetacean Sightings Network, a conservation and research program of the Vancouver Aquarium, in partnership with Fisheries and Oceans Canada (DFO).
 Wild Whales collects sightings of all cetaceans (whales, dolphins and porpoises) and sea turtles from British Columbia and surrounding waters.

 - OrcaLab Cameras in Johnstone Strait (Live Feed)– Dr. Paul Spong established OrcaLab on Hanson Island in Johnstone Strait in 1970.
 Located in the “core area” for visiting resident orcas, this location provides excellent opportunities to observe and listen to the orcas as they move about the area.

 - The Centre for Whale Research – a non-profit organization whose mission is to conduct benign studies of regional killer whales in order to conserve existing populations and inform both the government and the public of their ecosystem needs.

 - Whale Watching Guidelines – the guidelines Wildcoast follows on all whale watching kayaking tours.
 We Proudly Support Bewhalewise.org